cubrink/vault-template/README.md

 # About This Vault

 Making a lasting vault is hard, this template is to help prevent bloat I've experienced before.
-Some principles I've come to are listed below:

 ## Structure
 1. Assets - Meta, items that help automate vault usage